tetra-framework/tetra/docs/components.md

 ## Load method

-The `load` method is run both when the component initiates *and* after it is resumed from its saved state.
+The `load` method is run both when the component initiates, *and* after it is resumed from its saved state, e.g. after a [@public method](#public-methods) has finished.
 Any attributes that are set by the load method are *not* saved with the state.
 This is to reduce the size of the state and ensure that the state is not stale when resumed.

 Arguments are passed to the `load` method from the Tetra [component "`@`" template tag](component-tag.md).
 Arguments are saved with the state so that when the component is resumed the `load` method will receive the same values.